 A family business that’s run online is a dream for many Americans.
 Whether you hope to pass that business down to future generations, you have to overcome the challenge of working with your family members.
 This includes the impact of work life on home life or difficult conversations when roles need to be defined in the workplace.
+For instance, you might have to figure out things like how to minimise asset downtime as a family.
 Here are five tips for running a family-owned business online.

 Focus on Communication